fl101/awardfares-blog/_posts/2024-02-12-eurobonus-updates-feb-2024.md

 ### 1. Sign Up For 'Destination Unknown': Mystery Ticket for 30.000 EuroBonus Points

 Today (February 12), SAS Scandinavian Airlines will unveil a limited opportunity for travelers to book a flight without knowing the destination.
-The concept is simple yet thrilling: a round trip mystery ticket to an unknown destination that costs 30.000 EuroBonus points.
-The plane will depart on April 5 and return April 8.
+The concept is simple yet thrilling: a round-trip mystery ticket to an unknown destination costs 30.000 EuroBonus points.
+The plane will depart on April 5 and return on April 8.

 The promotion **STARTS TODAY at 12:00 PM CET**, and is only valid for 24 hours, so hurry up and grab your ticket.